 If you don’t know by now, I absolutely love helicopters.
 In fact, I used to want to be a helicopter pilot as a kid (ok, maybe I still do).

-Soaring through the sky, hovering over mountains or buildings, able to take off and land almost anywhere.
+Soaring through the sky, hovering over landscapes, and able to take off and land almost anywhere — helicopters are super cool.

-That’s why I was determined to go on a helicopter tour of Kauai — with the doors off for an extra adrenaline rush!
+We decided to take a helicopter tour of Kauai with the doors off for an extra adrenaline rush!

 Kauai Helicopter Tour Guide